blobaa/bba-did-method-specification/docs/markdown/spec.md

 }
 ````

-The read operation is later responsible for linking this template to the corresponding DID by inserting the missing DID information into the resolved DID Document.
-The DID Document created based on the DDOT above and the `did:bba:t:45e6df15dc0a7d91dcccd24fda3b52c3983a214fb0eed0938321c11ec99403cf` DID is shown below.
+The read operation is later responsible for linking this template to the corresponding DID by inserting the missing DID information into the resolved DID document.
+The DID document illustrated shown below is created based on the DDOT shown above and the DID `did:bba:t:45e6df15dc0a7d91dcccd24fda3b52c3983a214fb0eed0938321c11ec99403cf`.
 ````
 {
   "@context": [